 Baylor Scott & White Health Administrative Center, Dallas

-It is no surprise that when designing the Baylor Scott & White Administrative Center, Perkins&Will prioritized a space that would promote the health and wellbeing of staff.
+It is no surprise that when designing the Baylor Scott & White Administrative Center, Perkins and Will prioritized a space that would promote the health and wellbeing of staff.
 The over 250,000 square feet of office space is deliberately organized on two three-acre floors, extending across the entire building.
 “A diagrammatically clear and architecturally rigorous response to climate, and site, this building literally elevates its program, creating community space and a welcoming presence,” says juror Gabriel Smith, FAIA.

 Pittman Hotel, Dallas

-To build the Pittman Hotel in Deep Ellum, Perkins&Will reused the existing structure of the historic Knights of Pythias Temple, the first major commercial building that was designed, financed, and built by the Black community.
+To build the Pittman Hotel in Deep Ellum, Perkins and Will reused the existing structure of the historic Knights of Pythias Temple, the first major commercial building that was designed, financed, and built by the Black community.
 The building remained a cultural hub throughout the early 1900s but has not been used productively since.
 “It respects the history of place through a careful exterior restoration and a new building both in dialogue proportionally and spatial,” says juror Chris-Annmarie Spencer, AIA.
 “It re-invigorates the streetscape and urban fabric of Dallas in the way we hope all buildings will in our cities. ”

 2000 Ross, Dallas